Trade and data level properties

 Monitoring Trade and Data levels

 A session event subscription will notify the client application (over the streaming channel) when changes to trade and data level occurs.
+The current state of the session is also available in a GET call.

 The subscription will return the current levels in the response and deliver any additional updates on the streaming channel.

-Modifications will look like this:
+Modifications to the session will look like this:

 Since changes like the above might not happen that often (depending on the user pattern), it is very likely to see heartbeat messages on the streaming channel: